nep-pack/NonlinearEigenproblems.jl/README.md

 (v1.0) pkg> add git://github.com/nep-pack/NonlinearEigenproblems.jl.git
 ```

 After that, check out "Getting started" in

 <p align="center">[NEP-PACK online user's guide](https://nep-pack.github.io/NonlinearEigenproblems.jl)</p>

-## Older julia versions:
+## Older Julia versions:

 We don't support Julia 0.6, but it is possible to use it by running
 ```